 - Foundations possibly serve to cater for a number of commercial functions not typically associated with trusts, i.e. to hold or control assets of a trading nature.

 - Foundations provide a more flexible solution to will planning where beneficiaries may reside in civil law and non civil law jurisdictions.

 - Foundations therefore provide an attractive family planning and asset management structure.

 Cavendish Trust is able to provide comprehensive services associated with all elements of the establishment and management of Isle of Man Foundations, to include acting as Registered Agent, Council Member and/or Enforcer.

-Please contact either of the following members of our team with any Isle of Man Foundation enquiries:
+Please contact the following members of our team with any Isle of Man Foundation enquiries: